top of page

 1. What is the cost for a new scout sign up?

-The annual national dues for a member of Scouts BSA is $72 (effective August 1, 2021), and there is a one-time joining fee of $25.
-Please note that the $72 annual dues are pro-rated for those who join after our program year starts in August.
-These are the dues for the rest of the current calendar year for BSA registration.
+The annual national dues for a member of Scouts BSA is $80 (effective August 1, 2023), and there is a one-time joining fee of $25.
 NONE of these dues stay with the pack.
-Checks are payable to Boy Scouts of America.
+Checks are payable to Boy Scouts of America or you can register online here.

 2. Can I pay later?